-Second Quarter 2015 Results
+First Quarter 2016 Results

-The Jersey Housing Market Activity Index measures the total market activity of 1- and 2-bedroom flats and 2-, 3- and 4-bedroom houses in Jersey.
+The Jersey Housing Market Activity Index measures the total market activity of 1- and 2-bedroom flats and 2-, 3- and 4-bedroom houses in Jersey (see Note 8).
 The index includes share transfer properties.

-Figure 14 shows the Jersey Housing Market Activity Index from 2002 to 2015 as a rolling four-quarter average (see Note 8 and Appendix B):
+Figure 14 shows the Jersey Housing Market Activity Index from 2002 to 2016 as a rolling four-quarter average (see Note 8 and Appendix B):